weakish/docs-en/views/realtime-guide-intermediate.md

 ```

 See [Back to Receiving Messages](realtime-guide-beginner.html#back-to-receiving-messages) in the previous chapter for more details on how to receive messages with custom types.

-### When to Use Custom Message Types

-The following message types are offered by default:

-- `TextMessage` Text message
-- `ImageMessage` Image message
-- `AudioMessage` Audio message
-- `VideoMessage` Video message
-- `FileMessage` File message (.txt, .doc, .md, etc.)
-- `LocationMessage` Location message

-When composing messages with these types, you can include additional information by attaching custom attributes in the format of key-value pairs.
-For example, if your are sending an image message and need to include some location information beside text, you can put it into `attributes` of the message rather than create a new type of message.

-Therefore, we suggest that you create your own message types only when your requirements cannot be fulfilled with the built-in types.

 ## Continue Reading